Programs and Activities

 - Current resume

-- Proof of application, rejection, appeal and denial of appeal of LSAC Fee Waiver (see https://www.lsac.org/lsat/lsat-dates-deadlines-score-release-dates/lsat-cas-fees/fee-waivers-lsat-credential-assembly)
+- Proof of application, rejection, appeal and denial of appeal of LSAC Fee Waiver (see this link)

-- Proof of application expenses incurred (i.e. invoices from LSAC, credit card receipts reflecting payments made)
+- Proof of all application expenses incurred (i.e. invoices from LSAC and all credit card receipts reflecting payments made and name of the payor)

 - Complete “Starter Pack” Stipend Application Form Online